andrewblim/time-caddy/doc/signup_and_login_flow.md

 - GET `/signup`
   - Displays new account form
 - POST `/signup`
-  - If user does not exist, or exists and is stale:
+  - If user does not exist, or exists and is stale (destroy if so):
-    - Destroy user if it exists
     - Create new user in an inactive state
     - Create activation_token and salt, store hashed activation_token and salt in Redis with username-based keys and a short expiry
     - Create signup_confirmation_url_token, store username in Redis with signup_confirmation_url_token-based key and the same short expiry